bk/ikiwiki-plugin-sqlite_search/README.md

-- On a related note, the locale under which the `ikiwiki.cgi` program runs should use the UTF-8 character set -- at least if you have any non-ascii content which you wnat to be searcheable.
+- On a related note, the locale under which the `ikiwiki.cgi` program runs should use the UTF-8 character set -- at least if you have any non-ascii content which you want to be searcheable.

 - This module is not suitable for big sites.
 A few hundred pages is fine, but a few thousand may be a problem.